CrowdStrike/logscale-community-content/README.md

 - **[Hunting and Investigations](https://github.com/CrowdStrike/logscale-community-content/wiki/Hunting-and-Investigations)**: ever wondered how to hunt through Falcon telemetry data, aka LTR, aka FDR?
 This is likely the best place to start.

+- **[Event Forwarding Playground](https://github.com/CrowdStrike/logscale-community-content/wiki/Hunting-and-Investigations)**: a self-contained docker environment made available for the purposes of learning how to setup Event Forwarding in LogScale.

 # Documentation and Support
 LogScale Community Content is a community-driven open source project.
 As such, it carries no formal support, expressed or implied.